 Would you tell your BFF what you bought them for their birthday before it arrived?
 Probably not.
 Think of your wedding favours in the same way.
 No matter how big or small, they’re still presents, so let your guests be excited to unwrap them.

-Organized any fun surprises?
-Keep them hush-hush!
+Organized any unique wedding entertainment to surprise your guests?
+Keep it hush-hush!
 After all, they’re called surprises for a reason.
-If you plan on doing an elaborate choreographed dance number, adding a GIF photobooth to your venue or are hiring a drone videographer for the big event, don’t let it slip.
+If you plan on doing an elaborately choreographed dance number, adding a GIF photobooth to your venue or are hiring a drone videographer for the big event, don’t let it slip.